 On July 3, 2012, the Company entered into a \$65.0 million four-year revolving credit agreement, or Credit Agreement, among several banks and other financial institutions or entities from time to time party to the Credit Agreement, or the Lenders, and Royal Bank of Canada, as Administrative Agent, pursuant to which the Lenders agreed to make revolving credit loans to the Company.
-The facility may be increased to a total in aggregate commitments of \$100.0 million upon mutual agreement by the Company and one or more Lenders.
+Effective March 22, 2013, the Credit Agreement was amended and the total aggregate commitment was extended to \$125 million.
 Under the Credit Agreement, letters of credit may be issued by the Administrative Agent or by one or more of the other Lenders in an aggregate amount not to exceed \$10.0 million.